Cricket Hill Garden

 Hardiness: Native from New York west to southeastern Nebraska, and south to northern Florida and eastern Texas.
 Will grow in USDA zones 5-9.

-Plant size: 3 year old seedling, about 2' tall with a well developed root system.
-Will likely produce fruit in 4-5 years if given good care.
+Plant size: 2 year old seedling, about 6-8'' tall with a well developed root system.
+4-5 year old seedlings are approx. 24" tall and will likely produce fruit in 4 years if given good care.

 Shipping restrictions: None.